DataDog/documentation/content/en/logs/explorer/patterns.md

 {{< img src="logs/explorer/patterns/patterns_overview.gif" alt="Log Patterns" responsive="true" style="width:90%;">}}

 **Note**: The pattern detection is based on 10,000 log samples.
-Refine the search to see patterns limited to a specific subset of logs:
+Refine the search to see patterns limited to a specific subset of logs.

 ## Further Reading